Schools

 2014- 2015, June 2014 – September 2015, video animation program produced– Get Sensational Attention, school-wide program

-( √ ) What is the WTM Program?
+( √ ) What is unique about the WTM Program?

-To understand education we have to understand the nature of Children Development, in other words, the nature of being human.
-In most perceptions, there is a great divide between the thinking person and the acting body.
+In most perceptions of this day and age, there is a great divide between the thinking person and the acting body.
 Reimagine movement as the means of communication with the brain, and the learner shows drastic improvements.
 There is a bridge from the brain to the body.
-The “bridge” is made of sensory knowledge laying the foundation for what is heard and understood.
+The “bridge” is made of sensory knowledge, laying the foundation for what is heard and understood.
 Learning comes from the Sensory Body, the nature of movement through life that develops the brain.

-The methods in Wellness Through Movement (WTM) are a way of life.
-The teach an awareness of a deep woven sensory body through a sixth sense.
+The Wellness Through Movement (WTM) methods are based on the Feldenkrais work.
+Dr. Moshe Feldenkrais figured out the most foundational learning process in human life.
+The lessons teach an awareness of a deep woven sensory body through a sixth sense.
 This sixth sense feels the sensation of physical existence within the muscular-skeletal systems.
 Muscular systems are affected by every activity of the mind and body.
 These motor organizations create a sense of self or wholeness.
 What lies within the inner workings of sensation is the knowledge of processes in thinking and feeling.
 Methods used in WTM introduce the nature of the very essence that lays the basis for perception.

-For children, five to eight years old, the methods are easily experienced.
-For children older than eight years of age more detail needs to be understood.
-We tested the methods for eight years in elementary schools, and they were proven effective for social, emotional, academic development, and general well-being.
+For five- to eight-year-old children, the methods easily allow them to experience the mind-body connection.
+For children older than eight, more detail needs to be understood.
+We tested the methods for eight years in elementary schools, and they were proven effective for social, emotional, academic, and general well-being.

-Learn the knowledge of the sensory body, or what scientists may be labeling “body ownership: (Botvinick, 2004; Botvinick & Cohen, 1998; Ehrsson, Spence, & Passingham, 2004: Makin, Homes, & Ehrsson, 2008), and an individual becomes an active participant in how to learn and heal regardless of condition.
+Note: Look at the science of “body ownership: (Botvinick, 2004; Botvinick & Cohen, 1998; Ehrsson, Spence, & Passingham, 2004: Makin, Homes, & Ehrsson, 2008), and an individual becomes an active participant in how to learn and heal regardless of condition.
+Science

-( √ ) Is There a Science Behind the WTM Method?
+( √ ) What is the Science Behind the WTM Method?

 See the Scientists webpage for a more in-depth look at the science.
 The talk by Catherine Rosasco-Mitchell at the “Movement Is” (2018) conference at Harvard heard here, may also be of interest.
 The talk gives research and six strategies used in schools in addition to the “Get Sensational Attention” program.